CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

-To better understand the outcome of the analysis first we will map the results by color and then we will perform bootstrap resampling to determin confidence intervals for these results.
+To better understand the outcome of the analysis first we will map the results by color and then we will perform bootstrap resampling to determine confidence intervals for these results.

-For the plot we red/blue diverging color spectrum in R. Darker colors of blue indicate races that Democrats are more likelye to win and darker colors of red indicate races Republicans are more likely to win.
+For the plot we red/blue diverging color spectrum in R. Darker colors of blue indicate races that Democrats are more likely to win and darker colors of red indicate races Republicans are more likely to win.

     library(RColorBrewer)